Eschatologue/CM_wiki/docs/character-creation/feat/feat-origin.md

 ---
 icon: material/cards-diamond
+title: Origin Feats
 ---

 # Origin Feats

 These feats are in the Origin category

-## 2024 Player's Handbook Origin Feats
+## PHB'24 Origin Feats

 These Origin feats are included in the 2024 Player's Handbook